The Lab (company): History

-In 2020, Sneaker Lab ventured into hatcare and launched its Hatcare Kit.
+In 2020, The Lab ventured into hatcare and launched its Hatcare Kit.
 This product line was introduced to provide a sustainable cleaning and protection solution for headwear.
 According to statements by Farah, the venture was a natural extension of its focus on accessories, particularly within streetwear culture.

 In 2023, the company was named the official global care partner for New Balance.
-This partnership also resulted in the launch of "Sneaker Laundry" services (known as Shoe Care Bars in Japan), a dedicated in-store station where customers can get their New Balance sneakers professionally cleaned using Sneaker LAB's products in three New Balance retail locations in Japan.
-The same year, Sneaker LAB collaborated with Nice Kicks, an online platform and retail brand on a sneaker cleaning kit with a portion of the proceeds from the sales split between WeForest and Caritas of Austin, a nonprofit organization that provides rapid rehousing services to families and individuals who are experiencing shorter-term homelessness.
+This partnership also resulted in the launch of "Sneaker Laundry" services (known as Shoe Care Bars in Japan), a dedicated in-store station where customers can get their New Balance sneakers professionally cleaned using The Lab's products in three New Balance retail locations in Japan.
+The same year, The Lab collaborated with Nice Kicks, an online platform and retail brand on a sneaker cleaning kit with a portion of the proceeds from the sales split between WeForest and Caritas of Austin, a nonprofit organization that provides rapid rehousing services to families and individuals who are experiencing shorter-term homelessness.
 During this time, the company launched its Apparel Care line.
 The product line is marketed with the stated purpose of extending the lifespan of clothing, which the company aligns with a broader goal of sustainability.
 The products are formulated to clean and refresh garments, which can reduce the frequency of full washes.